WillFEO/idm221-wjk44/docs/Craigslist Case Study.md

 - Right at the top

   - **Tools used:** Figma, Google Slides
-  - **Duration:** Three months
+  - **Duration:** One month
   - **Roles:** Usability Evaluator

 ## Overview

-- For my Human-Computer Interaction final project, I was placed in a team and tasked with evaluating three pages of a website for major usability errors and creating three improved wireframes to address those issues.
-We chose Craigslist due to its famously outdated UI and cluttered layout.
-While this was a group project, the majority of the work was completed independently, with only minor collaboration at the end to merge our results.
-Out of six group members, my product listing redesign was selected as one of the final three to be presented.
+- For my Human-Computer Interaction final project, my team analyzed three pages of Craigslist to identify usability errors and redesign them for clarity and accessibility.
+Craigslist’s interface is famously cluttered and inconsistent, making it ideal for a usability overhaul.

+## Problem

+Craigslist’s outdated interface suffers from poor hierarchy, limited feedback, and inconsistent visual structure, making browsing and posting listings unnecessarily difficult.
+My goal was to modernize these pages while preserving the platform’s simple, community-driven identity.

+## Research

+I conducted a heuristic evaluation based on Jakob Nielsen’s usability heuristics and noted recurring complaints from online reviews. **The main usability themes were poor information hierarchy, low discoverability, and a lack of feedback mechanisms.** These findings shaped my redesign focus areas.

 ## Pages Evaluated & Key Issues